Joan Walley

 Joan Lorraine Walley (born 23 January 1949) is a British Labour Party politician, who served as Member of Parliament (MP) for Stoke-on-Trent North from the 1987 general election until 2015.

 Early life

-She attended Biddulph Grammar School (now known as Woodhouse Middle School) in Biddulph, north Staffordshire.
+She attended Biddulph Grammar School (now known as Woodhouse Middle School) in Biddulph, north Staffordshire, where she studied German under headteacher Edward Kelly.
 At the University of Hull, she gained a BA in Social Administration.
 From the University College of Wales, Swansea, she gained a Diploma in Community Work Development.
-From 1970–73, she worked on an Alcoholics Recovery Project.
-From 1974–78, she was a Local Government Officer for Swansea City Council.
-She worked for Wandsworth Council from 1978–79.
-From 1979–82, she was a Development Officer for NACRO.
+From 1970 to 1973, she worked on an Alcoholics Recovery Project.
+From 1974 to 1978, she was a Local Government Officer for Swansea City Council.
+She worked for Wandsworth Council from 1978 to 1979.
+From 1979 to 1982, she was a Development Officer for NACRO.

 Parliamentary career

 Following the deselection of her predecessor John Forrester, she stood as the Labour Party candidate for Stoke-on-Trent North (the second female MP for the seat after Harriet Slater) and became the constituency's Member of Parliament (MP) at the 1987 general election.
 Walley had previously been a Lambeth councillor.

 She was elected by the House to be the Chair of the Environmental Audit Committee on 9 June 2010.

 In November 2013 she announced her intention to stand down at the next general election in 2015.
 Walley became a member of the Electoral Commission in 2018.